-- you must have applied for graduation - you must submit your final draft in gradprog, under Ready for Defense, for committee approval.
+- you must submit your final draft in gradprog, under Ready for Defense, for committee approval.
 Document must be formatted as a PDF. - your committee must have two weeks to review your thesis/dissertation before the defense convenes.

 Submit your thesis/dissertation to your committee members for review in gradprog, prior to scheduling a defense.
 The committee members are allowed at least two weeks to review the thesis/dissertation before the defense.
 If one or more members notice serious problems that need to be addressed prior to the defense, they may request these changes.
 In this case, you will need to postpone scheduling your defense until you receive permission from your committee.